oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 After exporting these variables, you can execute the `wrtd_ref_spec150t_adc_install.sh` scripts which will build everything into `BUILD_DIR`.

 After building, do the following steps to insert the kernel modules into the CM4:
-- Extract all the modules files (`.ko`) from the build directory and copy them to your board.
+- Extract all the modules files (`.ko`) from the build directory.
 The script `extract_modules.sh` inside the `cm4` folder will copy all the relevent files into a `modules` folder, with the same folder structure as the normal installation would do.
 - Copy the content of the `modules` folder located inside `cm4` onto your CM4 board file system at `/lib/modules/<Linux version>`.
+You can use `scp` if your CM4 board is connected to your network.
 - Activate the modules using the `insmod` command manually, or run the `activate_modules.sh` script on the CM4.